gdsports/NSGadget_Pi/README.md

 ### Prepare /dev/ttyAMA0

-If the Pi has built-in bluetooth (Pi 3, Pi 3+, Pi 4, Pi zero W) disable Bluetooth to free up the PL011 UART.
+If the Pi has built-in Bluetooth (Pi 3, Pi 3+, Pi 4, Pi zero W) disable Bluetooth to free up the PL011 UART.

 The following is from /boot/overlays/README.